-To inform policymaking in this area, the Congressional Budget Office (CBO) have developed an economic simulation model which can, in theory, be applied to any policy that affects expected costs and/or returns from new drug development.
-A version of this model has recently been applied to evaluating the drug pricing provisions in the Build Back Better Act (BBBA).
-CBO estimate that the policy will have small negative effects on numbers of new drugs coming to market in the three decades following implementation.
+To inform policymaking in this area, the Congressional Budget Office (CBO) has developed an economic simulation model which can, in theory, be used to predict the effects of any policy that alters expected costs or returns from new drug development.
+Recently, the model has been used to evaluate the drug pricing provisions in the Build Back Better Act (BBBA).
+The CBO estimates that the policy will have minor negative effects on the number of new drugs coming to market, at least in the first three decades following implementation.

-However, as we detail in this report, there is significant uncertainty in the estimates and the modelling is oversimplified.
-Beyond this, CBO restrict attention to numbers of new drugs coming to market, but it is the value not the volume of innovation that matters most for patients.
-For these reasons and others which we expand upon in this report, policymakers should exercise caution when relying on these findings to evaluate real-world policy changes.
+However, as we detail in this updated report, despite technical improvements made since it was first published, the modelling is oversimplified and significant uncertainty in the estimates remains.
+More fundamentally, CBO restricts attention to the numbers of new drugs coming to market, but the value, not the volume of innovation, matters most for patients.
+For these reasons and others which we expand upon in this report, policymakers should exercise caution when relying on this modelling approach to predict the impacts of real-world policy changes.